-The Company's ability to operate depends upon, among other things, its continued access to capital, including credit under the Charter Operating credit facilities.
-The Charter Operating credit facilities, along with the Company's indentures, contain certain restrictive covenants, some of which require the Company to maintain specified leverage ratios, meet financial tests, and provide annual audited financial statements with an unqualified opinion from the Company's independent auditors.
-As of September 30, 2007, the Company was in compliance with the covenants for the next twelve months.
-As of September 30, 2007, the Company's potential availability under Charter Operating's revolving credit facilities to taled approximately \$1.3 billion, none of which was limited by covenant restrictions.
+The Company's ability to operate depends upon, among other things, its continued access to capital, including credit under the Charter Communications Operating, LLC ("Charter Operating") credit facilities.
+The Charter Operating credit facilities, along with the Company's indentures and the CCO Holdings, LLC ("CCO Holdings") credit facility, contain certain restrictive covenants, some of which require the Company to maintain specified leverage ratios, meet financial tests, and provide annual audited financial statements with an unqualified opinion from the Company's independent auditors.
+As of September 30, 2007, the Company was in compliance with the covenants under its indentures and credit facilities, and the Company expects to remain in compliance with those covenants for the next twelve months.
+As of September 30, 2007, the Company's potential availability under Charter Operating's revolving credit facility totaled approximately \$1.3 billion, none of which was limited by covenant restrictions.
 Continued access to the Company's credit facilities is subject to the Company remaining in compliance with these covenants, including covenants tied to the Company's leverage ratio.
 If any event of non-compliance were to occur, funding under the credit facilities may not be available and defaults on some or potentially all of the Company's and its parent companies' debt obligations could occur.
-An event of default under any of the Company's debt instruments could result in the acceleration of its payment obligations, which could have a material adverse effect on the Company's consolidated financial condition and results of operations.
+An event of default under any of the Company's debt instruments could result in the acceleration of its payment obligations under that debt and, under certain circumstances, in cross-defaults under its and its parent companies' other debt obligations, which could have a material adverse effect on the Company's consolidated financial condition and results of operations.